yssource/rhai/README.md

 cargo run --example name
 ```

-The `repl` example is a particularly good one as it allows you to interactively try out Rhai's
+The `repl` example is a particularly good one as it allows one to interactively try out Rhai's
 language features in a standard REPL (**R**ead-**E**val-**P**rint **L**oop).

 Example Scripts